Each year an Appropriation Bill is prepared and tabled alongside the Budget, currently known as Budget Paper 5.

 GSF Act 2018 - S4.13

-Section 4.13 is generally available only for urgent and unforeseen expenditures, e.g. natural disasters and unforeseen costs etc. The Treasurer, with the approval of the Governor, may determine that additional amounts can be paid out of Consolidated Fund for such urgent and unforeseen expenditures.
-Any additional amount determined under this section must also be no more than is necessary in the public interest.
+Section 4.13 is available only for exigencies of Government, being urgent and unforeseen expenditures, e.g. natural disasters and unforeseen costs etc. The Treasurer, with the approval of the Governor, may determine that additional amounts can be paid out of Consolidated Fund for such urgent and unforeseen expenditures.
+The amount must be no more than is necessary in the public interest.

-The Treasurer can transfer appropriations from one agency to another if there is an exigency of Government.
+The Treasurer may authorise the transfer of appropriations from one agency to another if there is an exigency of Government.
 The purpose for which the transferred appropriation is used must be consistent with the purposes set out in the same Part of the Appropriations Act as the original appropriation.

 Transfer of appropriation from the savings of another agency